fusion-jena/MLProvCodeGen/README.md

 # MLProvCodeGen

 MLProvCodeGen is a tool for provenance based code generation of ML experiments in the Jupyter environment.
+Users can provide their input with different frameworks, methods, datasets, etc., and generate ML code using a template-based mechanism.
 This tool is developed to help ML practitioners and data scientists and can also be used in education to showcase results of ML workflows for a problem with different parameters.
-It can be used to tune hyperparameters and see the difference in the results.

 This extension is composed of a Python package named `MLProvCodeGen`